cfengine/documentation/enterprise-cfengine-guide/high-availability.markdown

 ### Inventory ###

 There are also new Mission Portal inventory variables indicating the IP address of the active hub instance and status of High Availability installation on each of hubs.
-Looking at inventory reports especially helps to diagnose any problems when High Availability is reported as *degraded*.
+Looking at inventory reports is especially helpful to diagnose any problems when High Availability is reported as *degraded*.

 ![HAInventory](ha_inventory.png)